-10. System Protections
+- 10. System Protections - a.

-- a.
 Controls shall shut down the pump station in the event of the alarm conditions described in this section, as well as otherwise indicated.
 The system controls shall attempt to restart the system after alarm shutdown or loss of power.
 After a user-adjustable number of attempts to re-pressurize the system, the controls shall go into hard shut down and remain so until manually reset. - b.
 Low Flow Shutdown.
-The PLC shall automatically shut down the system if there is no, or too little flow, based on signals received from the flow meter.
+The PLC shall automatically shut down the system if there is no, or too little flow, based on signals received from a flow switch.
 The low flow shutdown shall have a user adjustable time delay. - c.
 High Pressure Shutdown.
-In addition to the pressure data received from the pressure transmitter, the PLC shall automatically shut-down the system based on (an adjustable) high pressure level received from the pressure transmitter. - d.
+In addition to the pressure data received from the pressure transmitter, the PLC shall automatically shut-down the system based on signals from a high-pressure switch. - d.
 Low Level Shutdown.
-The controller shall automatically shut-down the system based on low level signals from the reservoir level transmitter.
-Transmitter is provided by others connected to the I/O terminals described further below in this specification.
+The controller shall automatically shut-down the system based on low level signals from a level transmitter. - e.

-- e.
 Electrical Fault Shutdowns.
-Incoming power high, and low limits.
+Incoming power high, low, and imbalance limits.
 Shut-down and restart time delays shall be user-adjustable. - f.
 Analog Transmitter Failure.
 Input levels of all connected transmitters and meters shall be monitored for failures. - g.
 Motor starter failure.
 Circuit breaker and/or motor overload contacts shall be monitored to indicate a motor failure. - h.
-VFD Faults.

-11. I/O terminals
+VFD Faults. - 11.
+I/O output terminals